TungDuongTa/AFK-Journey-Website/README.md

 ## Features

-- **Responsive Design**: The website is fully responsive with some different design for mobile screen size
+- **Responsive Design**: The website is fully responsive with some different design for mobile screen size.
+Animation may not work as expected vary different screen size
 - **Interactive UI**: Engaging and dynamic user interface elements with Gsap and Css.
-- **Fast Performance**: Optimized for speed and efficiency.
-I hope so

 ## Installation